fredyGabriel/crackseg/src/model/README.md

 This directory contains the core model architectures and related utilities for the pavement crack segmentation project.
 The code is organized to maximize modularity, reusability, and clarity, following the project's coding standards.

+## Final Status

+- All model components and utilities are organized by function and purpose.
+- The structure supports modularity, extension, and independent testing.
+- All files are documented and versioned with the codebase.

 ## Structure

 - **bottleneck/**: Building blocks for bottleneck layers used in encoder/decoder architectures.